Bidens tripartita (Three-Parted Beggarticks)

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A POSITIVE ID.

 So, this plant started growing in the northeast corner flower bed in 2022 and I had no idea what it was.
 I took several photos and uploaded them to iNaturalist and the top suggestion was Bidens frondosa.
 Here on the farm, the other species that is similar was the Bidens connata (Purple-Stemmed Beggarticks) I found near the pond in the back pasture in 2019.
-The other two species, B. aristosa (Tickseed Sunflower) and B. bipinnata (Spanish Needles) have much different leaves.
-As the plant grew, I did further research and found out the species was actually Bidens tripartita, which is very similar.
+The other two species of Bidens here are B. aristosa (Tickseed Sunflower) and B. bipinnata (Spanish Needles).
+As the plant grew, I did further research and found out the species was actually Bidens tripartita.

 It may sound a little strange to let one of “those” beggarticks grow in the flower bed, but I needed photos for this site. 🙂 Besides, I thought, I could always pull it up when it starts going to seed…